-USCIS will likely refuse to renew a document with an X gender marker.
 If your current document is accurate with either an M or F gender marker, it is unclear how renewal applications will be treated.
 The agency may simply reissue the document through its normal bureaucratic process, duplicating the content of the old document.
 However, if there is indication in your file of a previous sex designation it might also automatically change the correct gender marker to an incorrect one.
-Alternatively, the agency might request additional evidence of your sex or reject the application altogether, requiring you to refile amended paperwork.
+Alternatively, the agency might request additional evidence of your sex, such as a birth certificate, or reject the application altogether, requiring you to refile amended paperwork.